burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Upcast.** Casting object to its base class.

-**Downcast.** Casting object to the derived class.
+**Downcast.** Casting object to the derived class from base class.

-**Function Signature.** The function name and the parameter list are called the signature of a function.
+**Function Signature.** The function name and the parameter list with type information are called the signature of a function.

-**Function Prototype (function declaration).** The language statement that describes a function sufficiently for the compiler to be able to compile calls to it.
+**Function Prototype (function declaration).** The language statement that describes a function in a form which sufficient for the compiler to be able to compile calls to it.

-**Template Type Parameter.** Type placeholder used in class or function template, typically denoted by T. Example:
+**Template Type Parameter.** Type placeholder used in class or function template, typically denoted by `T`.
+Example:
 ```cpp
 template <class T>
 class MyClass{};
 ```

-**Template Type Argument.** The type assigned to a template type parameter `T` during template class or template function instantiation.
+**Template Type Argument.** The type assigned to a template type parameter `T` during template class instantiation or template function instantiation.

-**Function Object (functor).** Object of a class that overloads the function call operator.
+**Function Object (or functor).** Object of a class that overloads the function call operator.
 Example:

 ```cpp
 class Area {